A Subsampling Line-Search Method with Second-Order Results: Global convergence rate and complexity analysis

 \section{Global convergence rate and complexity analysis}

-In this section, we provide a global rate of convergence towards an approximate stationary point in expectation for our method.
+In this section, we build on Theorem~\ref{th:gendecrease} to derive a global rate of convergence towards an approximate stationary point in expectation for Algorithm~\ref{alg:alas}.
 More precisely, we seek an $((1+\kappa_g)\epsilon,(1+\kappa_H)\epsilon^{1/2})$-function stationary point in the sense of Definition~\ref{def:stationary}, that is, an iterate satisfying:

-Since our method only operates with a (subsampling) model of the objective, we are only able to check whether the current iterate is an $(\epsilon,\epsilon^{1/2})$-\emph{model} stationary point according to Definition~\ref{def:stationary}, i.e. an iterate $x_k$ such that

-Compared to the general setting of Definition~\ref{def:stationary}, we are using $\epsilon_g=\epsilon_H^2=\epsilon$.
+Since our method only operates with a (subsampling) model of the objective, we are only able to check whether the current iterate is an $(\epsilon,\epsilon^{1/2})$-\emph{model} stationary point according to Definition~\ref{def:stationary}, i.e. an iterate $x_k$ such that $ \min\{\|g_k\|,\|g_k^+\|\} \le \epsilon \quad \mbox{and} \quad \lambda_k \ge -\epsilon^{1/2}. $ Compared to the general setting of Definition~\ref{def:stationary}, we are using $\epsilon_g=\epsilon_H^2=\epsilon$.
 This specific choice of first- and second-order tolerances has been observed to yield optimal complexity bounds for a number of algorithms, in the sense that the dependence on $\epsilon$ is minimal (see e.g.~\cite{carmon2018accelnonconvex,royer2018complexity}).
 The rules defining what kind of direction (negative curvature, Newton, etc) is chosen at every iteration of Algorithm~\ref{alg:alas} implicitly rely on this choice.

-Our goal is to relate the model stationarity property~\eqref{eq:modelepspoint} to its function stationarity counterpart~\eqref{eq:epspoint}.
+Our goal is to relate the model stationarity property~\eqref{eq:accuratenonstatiomodel} to its function stationarity counterpart~\eqref{eq:epspoint}.
 For this purpose, we first establish a general result regarding the expected number of iterations required to reach function stationarity.
 We then introduce a stopping criterion involving multiple consecutive iterations of model stationarity: with this criterion, our algorithm can be guaranteed to terminate at a function stationary point with high probability.
-Moreover, the expected number of iterations until this termination occurs is of the same order of magnitude as the expected number of iterations required to reach a function stationary point.
+Moreover, the expected number of iterations until this termination occurs is of the same order of magnitude as the expected number of iterations required to reach a stationary point.